If you have a severe or life-threatening response to a food, call 911 or go to the nearest emergency room. See Emergency.

 If you dine out, remember to ask for the ingredients used in preparing the food you order.

 When shopping, read food labels carefully, because common food allergens are listed in the ingredient section of the label.

-A food intolerance does not cause an immune response but instead may create uncomfortable symptoms such as gas, bloating, diarrhea, etc. One of the most common food intolerances is to lactose.
-Other intolerances may include gluten (protein in wheat) or fructose (sugar in fruit); some may be related to a psychological experience with a particular food.
+A food intolerance does not cause an immune response but instead may create uncomfortable symptoms such as gas, bloating, diarrhea, etc. Common food intolerances include lactose, gluten (protein in wheat) and fructose (sugar in fruit).
+Some may be related to a psychological experience with a particular food.

 Lactose is milk sugar, present in beverages and dairy-based foods such as cheese, milk, yogurt and ice cream.
 Some people cannot digest lactose because they lack or produce low levels of the enzyme lactase, which breaks down milk sugar in the small intestine.
 When lactose remains undigested, it can cause bloating, watery diarrhea, cramps and nausea.